Beatzoid/sfml-macos/README.md

 brew install sfml
 ```

-Then, get the path to the installation
+and get the path to the installation

 ```
 brew info sfml